born-physical-studied-digitally/mcdc_doc_extraction_test/tiramisu/README.md

     You can change `deploy: replicas: 1` in `core/docker-compose.yaml` for celery workers.
 5. **I get a "permissions" error in Docker.**

     Most permissions error in Docker for Tiramisu will be due to the rootlessness of Tiramisu.
 This is intentional by design.
-You can either provide permissions separately by `chmod` or `chown` on the folders that are connected through Docker volume, or provide UID and GID directly to the containers in `core/docker-compose.yaml`.
+You can temporarily solve the issue by using the `chmod` command on the folders that are connected through Docker volume.

     You may also run this in default (rootful) docker, but we caution security risks associated with such action.

-    If your LabelStudio is having this issue, you can create `.tiramisu/label-studio/media` and `.tiramisu/label-studio/export` folders and the re-run the Docker service.

 6. **I want to submit a task that is not in the Tiramisu Actions front page.**
     You can submit either tasks to be run concurrently at http://localhost:8080/api/action/concurrent or sequentially in chain at http://localhost:8080/api/action/chain.